 - Pure Cycles Adventure Gravel Pro Bike

-- Cyclocross: Riding a gravel bike, you will find pleasure moving along small undergrowth roads and rocky paths.
+- Cyclocross: Riding these bikes, you will find pleasure moving along small undergrowth roads and rocky paths.
 You sure are guaranteed of fun.

-- Endurance: Gravel bikes are made to ride for longer periods, and in a comfortable way.
+- Endurance: They are made to ride for longer periods, and in a comfortable way.

-- Mountain Biking: Although having a few differences from the mountain bike, the gravel bike does share the same taste of freedom and adventure with the mountain bike.
+- Mountain Biking: Although having a few differences from the mountain bike, it does share the same taste of freedom and adventure with the mountain bike.
 You can also move along terrains bedded with leaves, the white paths, and, of course, muddy paths in water.

 - Hiker: Many gravel bikes have been fitted with mudguards or luggage racks and you can also fit it with your own gear to make it the ideal long-distance travel bike.

-- Switching: The gravel bike is also a great choice for you if you choose to bike to work on a daily basis because, it can also be maneuvered like the road bikes can; and with a gravel bike, you can easily move through small roads or paths.
+- Switching: Gravel bike is also a great choice for you if you choose to bike to work on a daily basis because, it can also be maneuvered like the road bikes can; and with a road bike, you can easily move through small roads or paths.

-What we are trying to say is, gravel bikes can be used for used multiple purposes.
-It easily fits on the regular tarred roads and can fit it with luggage racks so you can put in all your groceries.
+What we are trying to say is, a this bike can be used for multiple purposes.
+It easily fits on the regular tarred roads and can fit it with luggage racks (with its sturdy aluminum frame) so you can put all your groceries.
 These bikes are versatile enough to hold the pace on a group road, and they are strong enough, and comfortable enough to let you traverse undergrowth paths.

 - Frame (aluminum, steel, carbon, titanium): These bikes are certainly not the lightest bikes on the market, so, what you need to do is to find steel frames that have great quality, comfort, and sturdiness.
 If you elect to use your bike more on the road, and you would prefer a lighter gravel bike, then you should opt for aluminum or carbon.
 The gravel bike’s frame come from that of the regular road bike in both endurance and in geometry.
 It does have a shorter frame and a higher stem that help to straighten your posture when you mount it, for more comfort.
-If you seek a bike that can partake in competition or long hikes, then you should consider a gravel bike with a carbon frame.
+If you seek a bike that can partake in competition or long hikes, then you should consider one with a carbon frame.
 The cheapest of these irons are steel, then aluminum, then carbon, in that order.
-The gravel bike is also known to have a wider fork that makes room for wider tires and a shorter rear base that swallow slopes.
+These bikes are also known to have a wider fork that makes room for wider tires and a shorter rear base that swallow slopes.

 - Gravel Hanger: As mentioned earlier, the gravel bike is mostly used with a hanger that is a bit different from that of the regular road bikes.
 Depending on your choice, practice and experience, you can choose to have a flat hanger or a special gravel hanger or you can even choose a more compact road hanger.

-- Brakes: Gravel bikes always have the best brakes, no matter what the weather is.
+- Brakes: They always have the best brakes, no matter what the weather is.
 These brakes also have better calibration of the power so they can adapt to whatever situation the bike’s in. disc brakes are also known to take bigger tires.